breki/TimeSlack/kotlin/SlackerTime-todo.md

 - implement calculation of whether a certain plan can be done or not (based on the deadline and given current time)

 ## Sun 1.3.
+- Merged all tests with fixed current activity.
 - Replaced individual currentActivity() functions in the RunningFlowModel with the new CurrentActivityInfo.
 - Switched to using Android JRE both in AS and gradle.
 - Introduced DynamicActivity.